Tia Neiva

-Tia Neiva (born Neiva Chavez Zelaya, 1926–1985) was a Brazilian medium and founder of the mystical community Vale do Amanhecer (Dawn Valley) located in the Planaltina, Federal District, Brazil.
+Tia Neiva (born Neiva Chavez Zelaya, 1926–1985) was a Brazilian medium and founder of the community Christian spiritualist Vale do Amanhecer (Dawn Valley) located in the Planaltina, Federal District, Brazil.

 Early life

 She was born in Propriá, in the state of Sergipe, in 1926.
 Until 1959, when she was 33, Neiva Chavez Zelaya was an unremarkable woman and had not manifested any public mediunic tendencies.
-The only trait that set her apart was the fact that she had become a truck driver after her husband died and left her with four children to raise.
+The only trait that set her apart was that she had become a truck driver after her husband died and left her with four children to raise.
 Neiva went to Federal District, where she rented one of her two trucks to Novacap, the company that built the new capital.

 Career

 According to her memoirs the first mediunic manifestations bothered her a lot, since she was Catholic and did not feel comfortable with the paranormal powers.
 She sought out explanations in Spiritualism but could not adapt.
 Immersed in what the spirits told her she gave up her professional life and worked to implant the system that today is known as the Vale do Amanhecer.

 According to her own writings, as soon as she was able to dominate the technique of projecting her body, she began to visit other spiritual plains, where she received instructions that she applied among her community of mediums.
 Among the teachers of Tia Neiva was a Tibetan monk called Umahã, who she allegedly visited daily between 1959 and 1964 and who supposedly died in 1981.

 In 1963 she caught a respiratory disease and was interned in a tuberculosis sanitarium in Belo Horizonte, Minas Gerais.
 She got better but began to breathe with only a small area of her lungs until her death in 1985.